fossasia/labyrinth/CONTRIBUTING.md

 If you like to improve the code, please [open an issue][issue-code-quality] to let us know what you are working on and coordinate the effort.

+### Improve the User Interface of the Game

+We strive to have a pleasant user experience by providing a uniform design as stated in the UI Guidelines.
+If you find a mismatch or like to improve the UI, please [open an issue for this][issue-ui-bug] and describe the bug.

 [pr-template]:                  .github/PULL_REQUEST_TEMPLATE.md